Thailand Vet Clinic

 Other responsibilities include spreading awareness about the clinic, educating local communities about animal/pet care and maintaining our presence on various social media platforms such as Facebook, Twitter and Instagram.

-Extra weekend excursions are included within the volunteer program.
-You will participate in a guided meditation with our local monk, attend a Thai cooking class and will learn to cook traditional Thai dishes then enjoy eating it together.
-Hike to Sam Rai Yot temple which is set in a stunning cave overlooking the stretching landscape below.
-Volunteers also visit Kui Buri National park, which is known to be one of the best places in Thailand to see wild elephants.
+Extra weekend excursions are available at an extra cost and can be scheduled within your off days during your volunteer placement.
+These extra activities include participating in a guided meditation with our local monk, attending a Thai cooking class and learning to cook traditional Thai dishes then enjoying eating it together.
+Hiking to Sam Rai Yot temple which is set in a stunning cave overlooking the stretching landscape below.
+Volunteers can also visit Kui Buri National park, which is known to be one of the best places in Thailand to see wild elephants.

 Accommodation is in an authentic Thai house on a gorgeous ocean front street.
-The house has a fresh clean decor, hot showers, western style toilets, free wifi and air conditioning.
+It is a 20 minute walk from the clinic, and we also send a free shuttle for you each day if you prefer a lift.
+The house has a fresh clean decor, hot showers, western style toilets, and free wifi.
 Depending on the number of volunteers at the time, you may be sharing a room with a fellow volunteer.
 Kitchen utilities, cutlery, and appliances such as a refrigerator, microwave, kettle, toaster and stove are available.
 Whilst we do not provide food, the local eateries are a treat and you can comfortably buy your food and drinks for under £8 a day.